History of the floppy disk: High-density version

-By the end of the 1980s, the 5¼-inch disks had been superseded by the 3½-inch disks.
-Though 5¼-inch drives were still available, as were disks, they faded in popularity as the 1990s began.
-The main community of users was primarily those who still owned 1980s legacy machines (PCs running DOS or home computers) that had no 3½-inch drive; the advent of Windows 95 (not even sold in stores in a 5¼-inch version; a coupon had to be obtained and mailed in) and subsequent phaseout of stand-alone MS-DOS with version 6.22 forced many of them to upgrade their hardware.
-On most new computers, the 5¼-inch drives were optional equipment.
+By the end of the 1980s, 5¼-inch disk drives and disks were still available, but had been superseded by the 3½-inch disks.
 By the mid-1990s, the drives had virtually disappeared as the 3½-inch disk became the predominant floppy disk.

+Also-rans

 The "Twiggy" disk

-During the development of the Apple Lisa, Apple developed a disk format codenamed Twiggy, and officially known as FileWare.
+During the development of the Apple Lisa, Apple developed a disk format codenamed Twiggy and officially known as FileWare.
 While basically similar to a standard 5 1/4-inch disk, the Twiggy disk had an additional set of write windows on the top of the disk with the label running down the side.
 The drive was also present in prototypes of the original Apple Macintosh computer, but was removed in both the Mac and later versions of the Lisa in favor of the 3 1/2-inch floppy disk from Sony.
-The drives were notoriously unreliable and Apple was criticized for needlessly diverging from industry standards.
+The drives were notoriously unreliable, and Apple was criticized for needlessly diverging from industry standards.

 The 3-inch compact floppy disk

 Throughout the early 1980s, the limitations of the 5 1/4-inch format were starting to become clear.
 Originally designed to be smaller and more practical than the 8-inch format, the 5 1/4-inch system was itself too large, and as the quality of the recording media grew, the same amount of data could be placed on a smaller surface.
 Another problem was that the 5 1/4-inch disks were simply scaled down versions of the 8-inch disks, which had never really been engineered for ease of use.
-The thin folded-plastic shell allowed the disk to be easily damaged through bending, and allowed dirt to get onto the disk surface through the opening.
+The thin folded-plastic shell allowed the disk to be easily damaged through bending and allowed dirt to get onto the disk surface through the opening.

 A number of solutions were developed, with drives at 2-inch, 2 1/2-inch, 3-inch and 3 1/2-inch (50, 60, 75 and 90 mm), all being offered by various companies.
 They all shared a number of advantages over the older format, including a small form factor and a rigid case with a slideable write protect catch.
 The almost-universal use of the 5 1/4-inch format made it very difficult for any of these new formats to gain any significant market share.
 Some of these formats included Dysan and Shugart's 3 1/4-inch floppy disk, the later ubiquitous Sony 3 1/2-inch disk and the 3-inch format: